hygeia-care/hygeia-care-devices/README.md

 ## Running Locally

-The app can be started by running the following command and will run on port 3000 my default:
+The app can be started by running the following command and will run on port 3334 by default:

 ```bash
 npm start